qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 Questions for CG members
 ------------------------

-- Are there any elements of LESv3 that you disagree with, or don't understand?
+- Are there any elements of LESv3 - or the way I've suggested Wasm be encoded in LES - that you disagree with, or don't understand?
 - Newlines: should they terminate statements?
 If so, how can LES code show its intent for an expression to span multiple lines?
 (My thoughts in brief: newlines don't count inside `()` or `[]`, or immediately after `{` or an infix operator.
 For other situations we'll need a line continuation marker such as `\`.)
 - If the name of `i32.trunc_s/f64` must be changed to make it into an ordinary identifier, what name should it have instead? `i32_trunc_s_f64`? `i32'trunc_s_f64`?
 - Is it important to support non-ascii identifiers like `ThíŝÖnè` in the LES standard?
 If so, can the standard be written in such a way that all LES parsers recognize and reject the same set of characters as letters?
 What about [normalization](http://unicode.org/reports/tr15/)?
 (I'm inclined to say no, arbitrary identifiers are already supported in string form.)